 If you are staying out of town, check if the hotel offers a shuttle service so you can get to and from the city as taxis can get expensive.

-You can book my favorites below, ranging from least to most expensive:
+You can book my favorites below, something for every budget:

 Do you have any other questions for your Marrakech holidays?
 Let me know in the comments and I will update the post.